nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_filingComments.md

   </tr>
 </table>

-Reference to the resource for the organisation and/or practitioner that filed the 'Test report' or 'Test group' was filed into the patient record.
+Reference to the resource for the organisation and/or practitioner that filed the 'Test report', 'Test group' or 'Test result' was filed into the patient record.

 ### value[x] ###